 The next cut-off point at Winston Park and the runners have to reach the place in 8.5 Hours.
 I could clear this cut-off point comfortably by finishing 58.27K in 07:43:59 (Another 30.9K to the finish in 4 hours and 15 minutes).

-I still could not find that elusive 1 hour in which I can finish 8K.
-With 4 hours left, I had to finish a distance of 29K.
-The Indian contingent running along with me were Amit, Neepa and Vineetha.
+I still could not find that elusive 1 hour in which I can run 8K.
+With 4 hours left, I need to finish a distance of 29K.
+The Indian contingent running along with me were Amit, Neepa, and Vineetha.
 Going by timings, it looked like we ran the race together.
 But, each one had a battle of their own and were fighting towards the finish.
-We were overtaking each other and each time we pass by the other runner, some words of encouragement were shared.
+We were going past each other in turns, and each time we pass by the other runner, words of encouragement were shared.
 I checked with Amit if there are any cut-off point that I should worry about in the remaining distance.
 Amit advised me to just be with the crowd and I can see through to the finish.